At every stage of their journey, the hero of a story is faced with difficult choices — decisions that will shape their destiny.

 Because he values making his business better, not bigger.

-Jasper wants a life where he gets to do meaningful work, and take a vacation without checking his bank balance first.
+Jasper wants a life where he gets to make an impact, and take a vacation without checking his bank balance first.

 He actively chooses to keep his company intentionally small (whether that means a team of fifty, or a team of one), because he believes staying small is key to serving and mattering in the noise, distraction, and sameness of the modern world.